 “I told you, Krul: call me by my name.
 Enough with the fancy-sounding—”

 “I cannot, old friend.
-For in this matter, I am your servant.”
+For in this matter, I am your dutiful servant.”

 Kor fell silent.
-After a few seconds, he turned and looked at the Indashi warriors.
+After a few seconds, he turned and regarded the Indashi warriors.
 They were brave men, one and all.
-Yet as he watched them laugh and drink, he began to condemn them.
+Yet as he watched them laugh and drink, he began to condemn them in his mind.

 They’re soft.
 Weak.
 They need adversity.
 They need—

-Krul laid a hand onto his shoulder.
-“My king—what malice fires your gaze?”
+Krul laid a hand on his shoulder.
+“What malice fires your gaze?”

 The barkeep stepped forward, hands folded meekly before him.
-“I lack the change for an entire drogo, my king, if you have something a bit sma—”
+“I lack the change for an entire drogo, my king.
+If you have something a bit smalle—”